mcollins-axway/axway-open-docs/content/en/docs/central/cft_profile.md

 ## Review

-You have learned how to add, update, and delete a CFT Profile to an app in AMPLIFY Central.
+You have learned how to add, update, and delete a CFT Profile to an app in amplify Central.